seanpmaxwell/jet-validators/README.md

 - isNullishInArray

 ### `isInRange` <a name="isInRange"></a>
 Will check if the argument (can be a `number-string` or a `number`) is in the provided range.
 The function will check if the argument is *greater-than* the first param and *less-than* the second param.
 If you wish to include the min or max value in the range (i.e. *greater-than-or-equal-to*) wrap it in square brackets.
-If you wish to leave off a min or max pass an empty array `[]`:
+If you wish to leave off a min or max pass an empty array `[]`.
+If you want to check if the number is not between two numbers, use the bigger number for the first param and the lesser number for the second:
 ```typescript

   // Between 0 and 100